steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 provided directly or through a library.

 * **Stop at Breakpoint** - Run code to a point and stop execution there
-* **Inspect Call Stack** See the function calls that led to a breakpoint
+* **Inspect Call Stack** - See the function calls that led to a breakpoint
-* **Inspect scope** See all variables in scope at a breakpoint
+* **Inspect scope** - See all variables in scope at a breakpoint
-* **Execute statement at point** Run any arbitrary code in the scope of the current breakpoint
+* **Execute statement at point** - Run any arbitrary code in the scope of the current breakpoint
-* **Modify the executing code** Modify variables and functions dynamically in the running code
+* **Modify the executing code** - Modify variables and functions dynamically in the running code

-Run-time inspection tools are incredible for seeing how a program is executing.
+Run-time inspection tools are excellent for seeing how a program is executing.
-They allow the programmer total insight into a running program.
+They allow the programmer direct insight into a running program.
 There have been many times when I've been completed stumped with a program, only to run it with a debugger and suddenly realize what was happening.
 If you have access to these tools, they are worth learning well.